Rucatues/Horiseon-Refactor-Project/README.md

 WHEN I view the title element
 THEN I find a concise, descriptive title

+## Technologies used

+- HTML
+- CSS

 ## Usage

+After deploying, you can view this webpage on a browser.

 Provide instructions and examples for use.
 Include screenshots as needed.